- Bachelor's Degree in Human Nutrition and Dietetics

-- Developing and working on the competences of the dietician-nutritionist profession.
+- Developing and working on the skills specific to the dietician-nutritionist profession.

-- Get to know various areas of work and contact potential future employers.
+- Getting to know various areas of work and contacting potential future employers.

 Where can you do your internship?

-The bachelor's thesis, the step prior to the labor market
+The bachelor's degree thesis, the step prior to the labor market

-The thesis is a project that brings to a close the undergraduate-study stage.
-It must be a complete and relevant work, enabling students to integrate the competences, knowledge and skills acquired during their training.
-It must be applicable to the professional field in any of its aspects.
+The bachelor's degree thesis is a project that marks the end of the bachelor studies stage.
+It must be a complete and relevant work, enabling students to integrate the competences, knowledge and skills acquired during their bachelor's degree learning and must be applicable to the professional sphere in any of its aspects.